mallocator/Elasticsearch-Exporter/README.md

 This driver has also been ported form the previous version and allows to store data on the local file system.
 Different than the previous version this driver now stores data in a directory structure (uncompressed).
 This allows us to do more complex operations on top of the existing file data, such as partial imports.

+### CSV Driver (id: csv)
+The CSV driver for now only supports exporting to file, not importing from file.
+The CSV file will have the root properties of all indices/types specified, without distinguishing between them.
+Nested properties/values will be stored as stringified JSON.
+The plugin will adhere to CSV standards but a number of options can be set to override that behavior.

 ### MySQL Driver (id: mysql)
+tbd.

+### SQLite Driver (id: sqlite)
 tbd.

 ### MongoDB Driver (id: mongodb)